-Our Audit Committee consists of Mr. Middleton, Dr. Gilliss, and Mr. Renaud.
+Throughout 2019, our Audit Committee consisted of Mr. Middleton, Dr. Gilliss, and Mr. Renaud.
+As of April 1, 2020, our Audit Committee was reconstituted to consist of Mr. Middleton, Mr. Machado, and Mr. Renaud.
 Our Board of Directors has determined that each of the members of our Audit Committee satisfies the Nasdaq and SEC independence requirements.

 Mr. Middleton serves as the chair of our Audit Committee.
-Our Board of Directors has determined that Mr. Middleton, Dr. Gilliss, and Mr. Renaud each qualify as an Audit Committee financial expert within the meaning of SEC regulations and meet the financial sophistication requirements of the Nasdaq Listing Rules.
-In making this determination, our Board has considered Mr. Middleton's, Dr. Gilliss', and Mr. Renaud's formal education and previous and current experience in financial roles.
+Our Board of Directors has determined that Mr. Middleton, Mr. Machado, and Mr. Renaud each qualify as an Audit Committee financial expert within the meaning of SEC regulations and meet the financial sophistication requirements of the Nasdaq Listing Rules.
+In making this determination, our Board has considered Mr. Middleton's, Mr. Machado's, and Mr. Renaud's formal education and previous and current experience in financial roles.
 Both our independent registered public accounting firm and management periodically meet privately with our Audit Committee.